-12 VOLT SYSTEM
+12-VOLT SYSTEM

-The 12 volt system, which includes the automotive battery and RV batteries, plus the 12 volt converter, supplies power to the exterior lights, the range hood fan and light, the furnace blower, water pump, interior 12 volt receptacles, porch light and monitoring panel.
-The 12 volt receptacles can only be used for appliances specifically designed for that type of energy.
-The 12 volt energy is supplied by the automotive battery, the RV battery or the power converter.
-The automotive alternator supplies 12 volt power to the vehicle's lights and components and the RV's 12 volt system, including running lights, brakes and appliances, when the engine is running.
-The automotive alternator also will charge the RV batteries.
-The RV batteries supply power to the furnace blower, monitoring panel, water pump, interior 12 volt receptacles, optional power vents(s), range hood fan and light and interior lights.
-The RV batteries are charged by the power converter whenever you are using a Shoreline connection, generator, external 120 volt power source.
+The 12-volt system, which includes the automotive battery and RV battery (Figure 4, Page 54), plus the 12-volt converter, supplies power to the exterior lights, range hood fan and light, furnace blower, water pump, interior 12-volt receptacles, porch light and monitoring panel.
+The 12-volt receptacles can only be used for appliances specifically designed for that type of energy.
+The 12-volt energy is supplied by the automotive battery, the RV battery or the power converter.

+The automotive alternator supplies 12-volt power to the vehicle's lights and components and to the RV's 12-volt system, including running lights, brakes and appliances, when the engine is running.
+The automotive alternator also will charge the RV battery(s).
+The RV battery supplies power to the furnace blower, monitoring panel, water pump, interior 12-volt receptacles, optional power vent(s), range hood fan and light and interior lights.
+The

+RV battery is also charged by the power converter whenever you are using a shoreline connection, generator, external 120-volt power source, or the chassis engine.

-To check the battery using the monitor panel, disconnect the Shoreline and turn on at least three interior lights.
+To check the battery using the monitor panel, disconnect the shoreline and turn on at least three interior lights.
 (A discharged battery will show full charge unless some electricity is being drawn.)
-With extremely heavy usage, battery water level should be checked daily.
+With extremely heavy usage, water level should be checked daily.